Blockstream/green_ios/README.md

 or you can add it to your bash profile ~/.bash_profile

+JAVA bindings can be built by installing swig as explained above and setting JAVA_HOME to the location of the JDK.

 ### To build:

 * tools/build.sh

 With no options it will attempt to build all configurations buildable (i.e. for iphone you can only build on osx)

-Different options if you want to build a different configuation (flags in squared brackets are optional):
+Different options if you want to build a different configuration (flags in squared brackets are optional):

 --clang
 --gcc